Klaus Kilimann: Life and career

-In October 1989 Klaus Kilimann became a member of New Forum in Rostock.
+In October 1989 Kilimann became a member of New Forum in Rostock.
 New Forum was a quasi-political party, sometimes described as a "citizens' initiative", that emerged during the second half of 1989 in the context of growing civil unrest in the country.
 As a member, Kilimann participated locally in the legal committee set up within the wider context of the Round Table discussions that were established in various parts of the country as part of what was now becoming known as East Germany's Peaceful Revolution.
 In January 1990, having quit New Forum, Kilimann joined the newly (in East Germany) re-formed Social Democratic Party (SDP) which had till October 1989 been effectively muted following the creation in 1946 of the East German Socialist Unity Party.
 In October 1990, with the formal reunification of East and West Germany, the East German SDP and (hitherto West German) SPD merged, which made Kilimann a member of the German Social Democratic Party (SPD).

-On 31 May 1990 Klaus Kilimann was elected Lord Mayor of Rostock in succession to Christoph Kleemann.
+On 31 May 1990, Kilimann was elected Lord Mayor of Rostock in succession to Christoph Kleemann.
 He resigned the office three and a half years later on 3 December 1993, following reports on race riots targeting asylum-seekers, fourteen months earlier, in August 1992.
 The reports concluded that local police chiefs and political leaders had permitted tensions to fester and then failed act quickly and decisively when rioting broke out.
 Kilimann himself had been out of town when the riots started and returned from his break only as the violence reached its third night.
 After his resignation Kilimann was unemployed for a period till September 1994.

-From 1994 till his retirement in 2005 Klaus Kilimann worked on a succession of consultancy projects on behalf of the German Ministry of Economic Cooperation and Development.
+From 1994 till his retirement in 2005 Kilimann worked on a succession of consultancy projects on behalf of the German Ministry of Economic Cooperation and Development.
 The consultancy work took him to Saint Petersburg, Moscow and Kyrgyzstan.

+Kilimann died on 26 May 2024, at the age of 85.